INTRODUCING OUR TEAM

 Rich is the Director of Breeding and a co-founder of New West Genetics.
-Rich’s interest is in genes underlying plant adaptation.
-He has been a part of a commercial breeding program for over 10 years.
-Rich worked as an agronomist for several years, resulting in a practical working knowledge of field crop production.
-While at CSU, Rich utilized genetics and genomics approaches to identify genes underlying drought adaptation in Brassica napus.
+His interest is in utilizing technology to develop and bring to market cultivars with traits that benefit both the producer and consumer.
+Rich was a part of Cargill’s hybrid canola breeding program for more than 18 years, most recently leading the North American breeding and genetics program.
+He also worked as an agronomist where he gained a practical working knowledge of field crop production.
+During his Ph.D. work at Colorado State University, Rich utilized genetics and genomics approaches to identify genes underlying drought adaptation in Brassica napus.
 Rich is a native Coloradoan, and regularly enjoys the beauty of his state through skiing and hiking.
-Rich received his Ph.D. in Biology from Colorado State University.

 Beginning in the plant industry as a barley breeder, Frank’s 38 years’ experience in the seed industry has expanded to field research, technical management, product development, seed production, sales and marketing, intellectual property management, executive management, and more.
 He currently lives in Fort Collins, CO and brings valuable expertise of seed production and intellectual property management.

 Sarah’s experience in business administration is extensive in both the private and public sectors, she has gained qualifications in IT and Professional Business Management from Australia and the UK.
 Her motivation lies in seeing the results of building robust business systems and processes in order to maximize efficiency in whatever capacity she can.
 Sarah prides herself on being at the heart of New West and fostering professional relationships both internally and externally to New West.
 Sarah spends her spare time with her family, working on craft projects and visiting local breweries with friends.